Mohammad Mossadegh home | news biography | photos | t-shirts project | library | media | 1953

 Tarek Fatah on Destructive U.S. Foreign Policy

-Tarek Fatah, a Pakistani born Indian Muslim raised in Canada, criticized Western imperialism in his August 2008 interview with far right wing web site FrontPage Magazine.
-Fatah, an advocate for secular Islam and harsh critic of Islamic extremism, is the founder of Muslim Canadian Congress, a columnist, TV host, and author of Chasing a Mirage: The Tragic Illusion of an Islamic State, which also covers the 1953 coup.
+Tarek Fatah Tarek Fatah, a Pakistani born Indian Muslim raised in Canada, is known mainly as an advocate for secular Islam and a harsh critic of Islamic extremism.
+He is a columnist, TV host, author, and founder of the Muslim Canadian Congress.

-In the interview, Tarek Fatah rails against the U.S. role in crushing democracy in the Middle East, which, by his own argument, means that America helped bring about the rise of Islamic extremism he so despises.
+In his interview with far right wing web site FrontPage Magazine, Fatah railed against the U.S. role in crushing democracy in the Middle East, helping to bring about the rise of fundamentalist Islam.

 In Iraq, the CIA spirited Saddam Hussein from Cairo to help overthrow the government in Baghdad.
 In 1965, in Indonesia a bloodbath took place where Islamists were used by the American backed military coup to hunt down and massacre hundreds of thousands of secular, liberal and left wing Indonesians.
 Thus, the very people who could have built the democratic institutions in the Muslim world were wiped out.
 On the other hand the US propped up the medieval kingdom of Saudi Arabia and even today serves as a guarantor to the 5,000 princes and princelings who occupy the Muslim holy lands as surrogates of the Empire.

-Tarek Fatah also argued that the West unleashed radical Islam in this July 13, 2007 live web chat for the Globe and Mail's web site, following his column on Musharraf of Pakistan.
+Fatah also argued that the West unleashed radical Islam in this live web chat for the Globe and Mail’s web site, following his column on Musharraf of Pakistan.

 Derek Butler from St. John's Canada writes: Having lived in the Middle East and North Africa conducting democratic development, and now teaching on preconditions of democracy, I like you am more than fan of democratic government.
 But Algeria and Palestine are just two more recent examples of the ballot box having produced less than ideal results (in one case an election thwarted to avoid Islamic fundamentalists taking control, and the second Hamas taking power).
 I would be interested in hearing Mr. Fatah give some thought to the insufficiency of elections, even fair ones, in light of his comment 'The best way to fight Islamist radicalism in Pakistan is to ask the general to step down and organize democratic elections without the aid of fraudulent voter lists that deny exiled politicians a return to the country.'